MariosAdamidis/FORTHought/README.md

 This is an independent project born out of a passion for science and AI.
 Contributions, feature requests, and discussions are all welcome.
 Please feel free to open an issue to report a bug or suggest a feature.

-### 🙏 Acknowledgements
+### 🙏 Acknowledgements & Community

 Project FORTHought stands on the shoulders of giants.
-It is an integration of many incredible open-source projects, and I am deeply grateful to the creators and maintainers of key components like **Open WebUI**, **Docling**, and **Unsloth**.
+It is an integration of many incredible open-source projects, and its success would not be possible without their creators and maintainers.

+#### Core Dependencies & Inspirations

+* **[Open WebUI](https://github.com/open-webui/open-webui):** Provides the excellent, user-friendly chat interface that serves as the primary hub for the platform.
+* **[UnslothAI](https://github.com/unslothai/unsloth):** The core library for making LLM inference and fine-tuning dramatically more efficient on local hardware.
+The Jupyter environment is built with Unsloth in mind.
+* **[Docling](https://github.com/docling-project/docling):** The powerful document and image extraction engine that forms the core of the RAG pipeline.
+* **[SearXNG](https://github.com/searxng/searxng):** The private, hackable metasearch engine that provides the `RAG_WEB_SEARCH` capability.
+* **[Jupyter](https://github.com/jupyter):** The foundational project behind the interactive code interpreter environment.
+* **[LM Studio](https://github.com/lmstudio-ai):** The provider of the intuitive desktop application used for serving local models to the platform.
+* **[Model Context Protocol (MCP)](https://github.com/open-webui/mcpo):** The emerging standard used for orchestrating calls to external tools and services.
+* **[Materials Project](https://github.com/materialsproject):** The provider of the essential scientific database and API that demonstrates the platform's utility for real-world research.
+* **[Upstash Context7](https://github.com/upstash/context7):** An example of a useful MCP tool integrated into the platform's toolset.

+#### Community & Special Thanks

+This project was built not just on code, but on community knowledge.
+I want to extend a special thank you to the contributors of the following Reddit thread:

+* **A huge thank you to the r/LocalLLaMA community**, specifically the contributors in the **["ROCm 6.4 current unsloth working"](https://www.reddit.com/r/LocalLLaMA/comments/1kp6gdv/rocm_64_current_unsloth_working/)** thread.
+Their shared solutions and patches were absolutely critical for getting the Unsloth library to function correctly with ROCm on an AMD GPU.
+This project would have been stalled without their help.

 ### License